geochrist/dctk/INSTALL.md

 Details
 -------

-Assume:
+For the text below, assume:

     $DIR = the directory of dctk download.

 ### Parser-SPEF